-To set up the native integration, you can configure the project mapping in the Functionize project's Integration Settings.
-You will also need administrative permissions in TestRail to configure the integration from TestRail as well.
+To set up the native integration, you can configure the project mapping in the Functionize Team's Integration settings.
+Administrative permissions are required in Functionize to configure the integration from TestRail.

-Note: We only support TestRail Cloud and the project type: "Single Repository for all cases" (see image below)
+Note: We currently only support TestRail Cloud and the project type: 'Single Repository for all cases' (see image below).

-1. Click on Administration from the top right corner.
-Select Site Settings from the right navigation panel.
-Then, select the API tab.
+Click on Administration from the top right corner, select Site Settings from the right navigation panel and then select the API tab